Huracán Ramírez: Character controversy

 While García spent over 30 years wrestling as "Huracán Ramírez" and had become synonymous with the character he did not actually hold the rights to the name, thus was not able to personally pass the character on to a second-generation "Huracán Ramírez" in the way Santo had passed his legacy on to his son El Hijo del Santo and Blue Demon passed his name on to adopted son Blue Demon Jr. The rights to the name was at the time owned by Jose Rodriguez Mas, son of the producer of the original Huracán Ramírez movie.
 At the time García and Mas were close friends, so close that García initially offered his services for a new photo-montage-style comic book about Huracán Ramírez for free in exchange for an eventual share of the profits.
 When the comic book became a big success, García approached Rodriguez Mas for a share of the profits, but his request was denied.
 After a heated argument Rodriguez Mas threatened to take the Huracán Ramírez character away from García.
 Unhappy with the situation and the threat García actually unmasked during a couple of local shows, something that was virtually unheard of in Lucha Libre, an active competitor unmasking voluntarily.
 The move did not convince Rodriguez Mas to share the profits with García, in fact he stated that he wanted a younger wrestler to take over the "Huracán Ramírez" character.
 The threat prompted García to take action the very next night.
 During a show García walked to the ring, removed the mask and showed the fans in the audience and the photographers at ringside his face and revealing his name.
 The move ensured that the name "Huracán Ramírez" would be forever linked to Daniel García and was a big part of the reason why subsequent efforts to give someone else the name failed to catch the favor of the fans.

 Retirement and death

 The decades of in-ring wrestling took their toll on García; he had several back surgeries after his retirement, he suffered from four herniated discs and a narrowing of the lumbar channel.
 On October 31, 2006, García died from a heart attack at the age of 80.
-Following his death, there was an outpouring of sympathy and tributes from wrestlers and fans all over the world.
+Following his death, there was an outpouring of sympathy and tributes from professional wrestlers and fans all over the world.